Our Mission . . .

 Our Purpose . . .

 Our desire is to partner with parents to create a culture of invested followers of Jesus Christ.
 As we partner together with you, we want to give you tools that you can use as you spend time in conversation with the student or students in your home.
 Below is a list of resources that will be helpful to both students and parents.
 To view our complete Family Resource list as a document, click here.

 Current Sunday morning Discipleship Community Study (Sunday Morning - All Students):

 Students will each be given a workbook that they are expected to bring with them each Sunday.
 This workbook is filled with devotions and content specific to each week's Discipleship Community lesson.
-Click here to see what your students are learning.
+Click the link above or picture below to see what your students are learning.

 Fuel Series (HS Sunday Night & MS Wednesday Night):

 Due to the crazy schedule that Spring always brings us, we are going to have two very special events in the Gym on April 9 and 23 from 6:15-7:30pm for all students.
 Students will not meet with their fuel group.
 These events will be great events for students to bring friends to.
 These events will be very evangelistic in nature and we look forward to seeing how the Holy Spirit will move.

 Join us at Fuel Special Events April 9 and 23.
 Click here to watch any of the teaching videos from Fuel.

 Rey Swimwear http://www.reyswimwear.com/

 Suggested Books for Students